Code of Conduct

 4. Employment Terms & Conditions

 Employment terms must be transparent, documented, and compliant with labor and social security laws.
-Workers shall receive clear written information on wages, hours, benefits, and roles.
+Workers shall receive clear written information (in a language they understand) on wages, hours, benefits, roles, and workplace rules.

 Workers are free to join, form, or participate in organizations of their choice (including trade unions) and to bargain collectively.
-Employers must recognize and respect these rights without penalty or interference.
+Employers must recognize and respect these rights without penalty, discrimination, or interference.

 Every person shall be treated with dignity and respect.
 Physical, sexual, verbal, psychological, or any other form of harassment or abuse is strictly prohibited.
 No harsh or inhumane treatment, including unfair punishment, is allowed.